nikkomiu/blog/content/guides/secure-debian/0-usb-installation-specifics.md

 to use the "default" path that UEFI will use to look for an EFI.
 So, according to the [EFI Spec (page 573)](https://uefi.org/sites/default/files/resources/UEFI%20Spec%202.8B%20May%202020.pdf#page=573):

+{{< callout type=note >}}
-> For removable media devices there must be only one UEFI-compliant system partition, and that partition
-> must contain an UEFI-defined directory in the root directory.
+For removable media devices there must be only one UEFI-compliant system partition, and that partition must contain a UEFI-defined directory in the root directory.
 The directory will be named EFI.
-All OS
-> loaders and applications will be stored in a subdirectory below EFI called BOOT.
-There must only be one
-> executable EFI image for each supported processor architecture in the BOOT directory.
+All OS loaders and applications will be stored in a subdirectory below EFI called BOOT.
+There must only be one executable EFI image for each supported processor architecture in the BOOT directory.
+{{</ callout >}}

 We need to use the following path for the UKI file on the USB drive instead: